-Distinguishing Between Weather and Climate Statement Weather ( • ) Climate ( ) A frost last week destroyed the tomato crop.
-Fog makes driving hazardous every year about this time.
+Distinguising Between Weather and Climate Statement Weather (X) Climate (X) A frost last week destroyed the tomato crop.
+Fog makes driving hazardous every year around this time.
 Summers here are usually cooled by ocean breezes.
 We will encounter winds on our trek this evening.

-- given a diagram of the earth's revolution around the sun, identify the season associated with a given position of the earth on its orbital path. - provide evidence from the chart, "Latitude and Temperature", to support the following statement: - "As a person travels toward the north pole, temperatures will usually decrease." - provide evidence from the chart, "Elevation and Temperature", to support the following statement:
+- given a diagram of the earth's revolution around the sun, identify the season associated with a given position of the earth on its orbital path. - provide evidence from the chart "Latitude and Temperature" to support the following statement:

+"As a person travels toward the north pole, temperatures will usually decrease."

+• provide evidence from the chart "Elevation and Temperature" to support the following statement:

-&quot;As a person ascends a high mountain, temperatures will decrease."
+"As a person ascends a high mountain, temperatures will decrease."

-9.2.1 demonstrate an understanding of the basic features of Canada's landscape and climate collect temperature data from an atlas or from the Internet to analyse the relationship average annual temperatures and distance from the ocean.
+8.2.1 demonstrate an understanding of the basic features of Canada's landscape and climate collect temperature data from an atlas or from the Internet to analyse the relationship between average annual temperatures and distance from the ocean.

-- identify and locate major landforms of Canada - explain the creation and characteristics of mountains and plains - describe and account for the variation in physical landscape across Canada - identify and locate major climate regions of Canada - explain the characteristics of Canada's climate regions and account for the variation between them
+- identify and locate major landforms of Canada - explain the creation and characteristics of mountains and plains - describe and account for the variation of physical landscape across Canada - identify and locate major climatic regions of Canada - explain the characteristics of Canada's climatic regions and account for the variation between them

-Distance from the Ocean and Temperature Place Distance from the Ocean Ave.
-Ann.
-Temp.
+Distance from Ocean and Temperature Place Distance from Ocean Average Annual Temperature

-- analyse a diagram to explain how mountain ranges may have wet conditions on the windward side and dry conditions on the leeward side. - discuss how rain results when a cold cell and warm cell meet. - construct a diagram and label it to illustrate how convectional rain occurs. - collect data and construct a climograph for each of the following climatic regions in Canada: - dry climate - warm, moist climate - cool, moist climate - polar climate (very cold and dry) - draw an outline map of Canada.
-Provide students with four to six climographs.
-Ask astudents to paste them around the edge of the map.
-Ask them to draw a line from each climograph to an area that has similar climatic conditions.
+- analyse a diagram to explain how mountain ranges may have wet conditions on the windward side and dry conditions on the leeward side. - discuss how rain results when a cold cell and warm cell meet. - construct a diagram and label it to illustrate how convectional rain occurs. - collect data and construct a climagraph for each of the following climatic regions in Canada: - dry climate - warm, moist climate - cool, moist climate - polar climate (very cold and dry) - draw an outline map of Canada.
+Provide students with four to six climagraphs.
+Ask students to paste them around the edge of the map.
+Ask them to draw a line from each climagraph to an area that has similar climatic conditions.

 - interpret information on a map of ocean currents.
 Write a sentence to explain why two places at the same latitude may experience different annual temperatures. - account for selected climatic conditions in Canada.
-(Other conditions may be examined).
+(Other conditions may be examined.)

-An Explanation for Selected Climatic Conditions in Canada Condition Explanation In the Canadian Arctic, only the upper part of the ground thaws out in summer.
+An Explanation for Selected Climatic Conditions in Canada Condition Explanation In the Canadian Artic, only the upper part of the ground thaws out in summer.
 Vancouver receives more rain than Calgary.
-Winnipeg has a larger annual temperature range than Halifax St. John's has more periods of fog than Edmonton.
-Prince Rupert in warmer than Rigolet in winter, although theyare about the same distance from the equator.
+Winnipeg has a larger annual temperature range than Halifax.
+St. John's has more periods of fog than Edmonton.
+Prince Rupert is warmer than Rigolet in winter, although they are about the same distance from the equator.